What is Smishing and how do I protect myself?

 Watch out for things that are "too good to be true", like any "gift" that needs your credit card number for some reason.

-Do not download and install any sent to you via text message or email.
+Do not download or install any software that is sent to you via text message or email.

 Written by giorgos